-However, American Express recently made big changes to its welcome bonuses and churning is now largely a thing of the past in the UK.
-You are now not eligible for a welcome bonus for any American Express UK-issued personal credit card if you have held ANY personal Amex UK-issued card in the past 24 months (though note a few exceptions below).
+However, American Express U.K. in 2019 made some big changes to its welcome bonuses and churning is now largely a thing of the past in the U.K. You are now not eligible for a welcome bonus for any American Express U.K.-issued personal credit card if you have held any personal Amex U.K.-issued card in the past 24 months (though note a few exceptions below).

-This means that if you cancelled an existing card today in order to be eligible for a welcome bonus for another Amex card, you’d have to wait 24 months before you could apply for any other card to receive the welcome bonus.
+This means that if you cancel an existing card today in order to be eligible for a welcome bonus for another Amex card, you have to wait 24 months before you could apply for any other card to receive the welcome bonus.

 And that 24-month period of not earning any points on an Amex card may well outweigh the welcome bonus you could be eligible for in 24 months.
 For example, if you are considering cancelling a card that earns 1 point per £1 spent in order to receive a 20,000-point welcome bonus in 24 months time, but would otherwise be spending £1,000 per month on that card in the same time, you’d be missing out on 24,000 points during that period in order to obtain the welcome bonus of only 20,000 points.